sakaicontrib/docker-sakai-builder/README.md

 TODO:
   Convert some of this to a docker-compose instead of straight docker commands?
-  Simplify some of the paths to have a single virtual "HOME" -- This is mostly done Continue cleanup to make these into shell scripts Add "cleanup" command to shell scripts
+  Simplify some of the paths to have a single virtual "HOME" -- This is mostly done

 # Pre-requisites
 --------------